Redfin bully

 The redfin bully (Gobiomorphus huttoni) is a species of freshwater fish in the family Eleotridae endemic to New Zealand.
 Being amphidromous, it spends part of its life cycle at sea.
 Males have distinctive bright red patterns and stripes on their fins.
 Adults grow to an average of 80-100 mm total length, with a maximum of 120 mm.

 Description

+G. huttoni was recognised as a distinct species in 1894, but has had many name changes.
+The current specific name "huttoni" refers to New Zealand biologist Sir Frederick W. Hutton.
+This is one of seven species of native bullies found in a range of freshwater habitats in New Zealand.

 Male redfin bullies are the most colourful freshwater fish in New Zealand, with bright red markings on the dorsal, anal, and tail fins, as well as the body and cheeks.
 Additionally, males have a bluish-green stripe on the outer edge of the first dorsal fin.
 Only the males have the red colouring; the females have the same patterns, but with brown in place of red.
 Redfin bullies of both sexes have distinctive diagonal stripes on their cheeks.
-These stripes are very useful for positive identification, as they are visible in small (about 30 mm long) and very pale fish.
+These stripes are useful for positive identification, as they are visible in small (about 30 mm long) and very pale fish.
+During breeding the male fish turns a solid black colour with a bright green edge to the first dorsal fin.

+G. huttoni are considered to be cryptic fish, as their colouration enables them to camouflage and blend with their surroundings, which is an important defence mechanism.

 G. huttoni reaches a length of 120 mm.
-Males are larger than females.
+The male redfin bullies are generally larger than females.
+The common weight of G. huttoni is 8.4g ±0.4g.

+A research study by Vanderpham undertook a series of body and fin measurements, and cephalic dorsal head pores of the mechanosensory lateral-line system were counted on the G. huttoni.
+The pores and associated canal neuromasts are important for prey detection and predator avoidance, particularly in habitats with turbulent conditions where the effectiveness of superficial neuromasts may be compromised.
+Habitat-related patterns of variation in the lateral-line system of the common bully are also likely to reflect patterns observed in redfin bullies occupying similar habitats.

+As with most bully species, G. huttoni are nocturnal.
+While young fry may be seen during the day, adults are largely nocturnal and will dart to cover if disturbed.